blinkbitcoin/dev.blink.sv/docs/api/oauth2.md

   https://yourapp.com/callback?code=ory_ac_AUTHORIZATION_CODE&scope=read+receive+write&state=<your_state_parameter>
   ```

-### 4. Validate the state parameter in the callback
+### 4. Validate the State Parameter in the Callback
 Ensure that the state parameter returned in the callback matches the one you generated.

 ### 5. Exchange the Authorization Code for an Access Token